 A great rule of thumb in the sports betting world is to not bet on “your” teams.
 Sure, it’s great to have a little bit of extra knowledge on the teams we root for, but it’s nearly impossible to view that knowledge from an unbiased perspective.
 Just think about when you ask someone how their team is doing.
 Especially in the era of super teams and tanking, you generally either get a, “my team is the worst,” or a “my team is the best,” type of response.
 Neither is a good, emotion-free, response for betting.

-While tip number four may seem to starkly contrast number three, they both have very different meanings.
+While tip No. 3 may seem to starkly contrast No. 2, they both have very different meanings.
 While avoiding the teams you root for, it’s still very advisable to stick to the sports and games you know.
 If you know nothing about tennis, it’s probably a good idea to steer clear of betting on the French Open.
 Maybe you’re a big Duke basketball fan, though, and just watched the Blue Devils get blindsided by Stetson in non-conference play.
 Check out the lines for Stetson in their next game before everyone else catches on.
 Use the sports you know and enjoy watching to provide information without even having to do extra work.